The Top 4 Pumps Found in the Chemical Industry

 Positive displacement pumps come in two types:

-These pumps are used in several cases:
+This type of pump is used in several cases:

 • For metering and dosing